Article created on: 21.10.2019 Last updated: 24.03.2023

 Bernd Nidetzky: Absolutely.

 After studying technical chemistry at Graz University of Technology, Bernd Nidetzky specialised in biotechnological research in his doctoral thesis.
 He habilitated in 1999 in the field of biotechnology and enzymology at the University of Natural Resources and Applied Life Sciences Vienna, where he worked as a research assistant at the Institute of Food Technology from 1992 to 2002.
 Since 2002, he has held the professorship for biotechnology at Graz University of Technology, where he has headed the Institute of Biotechnology and Biochemical Engineering since 2004.
 Since 2013 he has been coordinating the Field of Expertise "Human & Biotechnology", one of five future-oriented areas of Graz University of Technology.
-Bernd Nidetzky is the scientific director of the Austrian Research Centre of Industrial Biotechnology (acib).
+Bernd Nidetzky is the scientific director and the Chief Sales Officer (CSO) of the Austrian Research Centre of Industrial Biotechnology (acib).
+He is the recipient of the Research Award of the Province of Styria and the University Research Award of Industry (Federation of Austrian Industries Styria), among others.
+In 2022, the renowned journal Biotechnology and Bioengineering awards him the Elmer L. Gaden Award, one of the top international research prizes in biotechnology.
+On 24 March 2023, Ghent University honours Nidetzky with an honorary doctorate for scientific merit.